Food Poisoning in Children

 If a person becomes ill after consuming food, this is known as food poisoning.
 Some form of germ is usually the culprit of the illness, and the symptoms can range from mild to severe.

 The cause of food poisoning can be a bacteria, parasite or virus.
 The germs can enter the body easily through raw foods, foods that aren’t washed properly or food that isn’t cooked thoroughly.
 Foods that have spoiled or gone bad are another likely cause of food poisoning.

 What are the symptoms of food poisoning?

 Treatments can include drinking lots of fluids to replace electrolytes, as well as antibiotics to get rid of the infection.
-Some children may require hospitalization and intravenous fluids and other supportive care methods.
+Some people may require hospitalization and intravenous fluids and other supportive care methods.

 Reviewed by: Jose R. Rosa-Olivares, M.D.

 This page was last updated on: 1/3/2019 2:03:41 PM

 From the Newsdesk

 The Section of Pediatric Gastroenterology at Nicklaus Children's is growing to better meet the needs of our community, we have opened a new office on the hospital's main campus!